liyasthomas/lvr/README.md

 Try on your phone in only two easy steps, check it out!

-1. Open any [marker image from here](https://github.com/liyasthomas/lvr/tree/master/assets/patterns) in your browser.
+1. Open [marker image from here](https://github.com/liyasthomas/lvr/blob/master/assets/images/patterns/barcode/1.png) in your browser.
 2. Open my [augmented reality web app](https://liyasthomas.github.io/lvr) in your phone browser.
 Give permissions to access camera.
 Scan marker image with your camera.

 You're done!
 It will open a web page which read the phone's webcam, localize a marker and add 3D on top of it.